containers/validator/README.md

-Validator is a tool that allows you to sign a file, or a set of files, using a private (Ed25519) key, and then later install these files on another system if the signatures are valid.
+Validator is a tool that allows you to sign a file, or a set of files, using a private (Ed25519) key, and then later install these files on another system (if the signatures are valid).
 You can also validate the files directly.

 Validator also ships with a dracut module that makes it very easy to install additional files from the initramfs.
-For example, to add dynamic systemd units files to an otherwise read-only rootfs.
+You can use this to , for example, add signed systemd units files to an otherwise read-only rootfs.

 # Trivial example